Scarlets: 2005–06 season

+2006–07 season

 At the first home game of the 2006–07 season, an information sheet was handed out to supporters with details of the club's financial situation.
 There was opposition by local residents to plans by the Scarlets to move to a new stadium and sell their current ground for housing development.
 The information sheet stated that, due to delays caused by the opposition and benefactors pulling out of the club, it was "extremely unlikely that [the Llanelli Scarlets] could survive to the end of the present season unless other financial assistance is found", which would result in "the loss, probably for all time, of professional rugby in West Wales."
 Local residents believed, however, that the infrastructure, such as roads and schools, will not cope with 450 new houses being built on the site.
 On 28 November 2006, the regions secured investment from Tim Griffiths, a London-based businessman.

 In the 2006–07 Heineken Cup, the Scarlets recorded one of the most famous victories in their brief history as a region, defeating Toulouse 41–34 away, despite twice trailing by 21 points.
 This was an unexpected victory, despite the Scarlets having won their first three games of the 2006–07 competition.
 They later secured their place in the Heineken Cup quarter-final with a convincing 35–11 win over Ulster at Ravenhill.
 The Scarlets went on to become only the fifth team in the history of the competition to win all their pool matches.
 They beat current holders Munster 24–15 at Stradey Park in the quarter-finals, but were beaten 33–17 in the semis by a strong Leicester Tigers side, putting an end to their hopes of making it 'third time lucky' in Heineken Cup semi-finals.

-On 30 April 2008, Phil Davies was controversially sacked as the Scarlets' head coach.
-The reasons for his departure remain unclear, but it is believed that he found out via the media before being informed by club chairman Stuart Gallacher.
+2007–08 season

+On 30 April 2008, Phil Davies was replaced by Nigel Davies after a sixth-place finish in the Celtic League and an end of season slump.

+2008–09 season

 The Scarlets moved from Stradey Park at the end of November 2008 to a new ground at Pemberton called Parc y Scarlets.
 The final Scarlets match played at Stradey Park was on 24 October 2008, against Bristol in the group stage of the Anglo-Welsh Cup.
 The Scarlets won 27–0 in front of a capacity crowd, which included former Llanelli captains such as Delme Thomas and Phil Bennett.

 The Scarlets' first match at their new home was an 18–16 Celtic League defeat to Munster on 28 November 2008.
 Their first Heineken Cup match at Parc y Scarlets was held on 12 December against Ulster and finished in a 16–16 draw.
 Both matches were held with reduced capacity, as law requires that a new stadium hold three events at reduced capacity before it is authorised for its full capacity.
-The official opening ceremony was on 31 January 2009 when the Scarlets faced the Barbarians.
+The official opening ceremony was on 31 January 2009, when the Scarlets faced the Barbarians.